ALNL5/PrescriptioNow/README.md

       update status of delivered orders,
       logout

-### Addresses ###
+### Customer addresses ###
-Please only create customer addresses in Seattle, since this prescription delivery is only designed for customers in Seattle area.
+Please only create customer with addresses in Seattle, since this prescription delivery is only designed for customers in Seattle area.